NebulaHubRBLX/NebulaHub/README.md

 </p>

 ## 🔭 What is NebulaHub?
-NebulaHub is a compact Roblox ScriptHub intended as a centralized place to load and run pre-made scripts.
+NebulaHub is a compact Roblox ScriptHub intended as a place to load and run pre-made scripts.
 It ships with a simple loader and a minimal interface so you can quickly get started.

 ## ⚠️ Requirements
 - A **compatible Roblox executor** is required to run NebulaHub.